Shanni Nationalities Army: Formation to 2020

-2021–2022 Myanmar civil war
+2021-2024 Myanmar civil war

-The Shanni Nationalities Army (SNA) typically welcomed the presence of the Tatmadaw in their own areas to stand against the Kachin Independence Army (KIA).
-Many leaders within the SNA preferred to remain bystanders maintaining good connections with the Myanmar Army even as the 2021 Myanmar coup d'état devolved into renewed ethnic conflict.
+Even as the 2021 Myanmar coup d'état devolved into renewed ethnic conflict, many leaders within the SNA preferred to remain bystanders maintaining good connections with the Myanmar Army.
+Shanni communities had a history of collaboration with the Tatmadaw in their own areas to stand against the Kachin Independence Army (KIA).
 On 26 May 2021, the second-in-command of the SNA, Major General Sao Khun Kyaw was assassinated by the Myanmar Army.